lando-cal/tech-notes/docs/git.md

 ## git config

-Git config checks --local, --global, --system.
+`git config` interacts with configs.
+There are three scopes: --local, --global, --system.

 - Local = per-repo settings.
 IE: stored in .git/config directory for the repo
 - Global = per-user settings.
 IE: stored in ~/.gitconfig